devops-csmake/csmake/README.md

 # csmake
 Completely Specified Make (csmake) tool - modular build scripting tool

+# Quick Start
+If you check out the project from git, you can run:

+	`./csmake --help-long`

+to get the list of flags you can pass csmake.
+You can then run:

+	`./csmake --list-phases

+to see the different phases the tool can utilize for the current build environment.
+One phase you'll see is `test`.
+Go ahead and run:
+	`./csmake test

 # Overview and Motivation
 Most build tools (such as make, ant, maven, etc.) are centered around the idea of delivering one or a handful of results (build artefacts) based around a